Domestic Dreamboat

 Instructions

-• Pour oats into a medium bowl, and pour enough cold water over them to cover the oats by at least 2 inches.
+• Pour 1 cup old fashioned rolled oats into a medium bowl, and pour enough cold water over them to cover the oats by at least 2 inches.
 Let the oats soak for 10 minutes.
 Avoid over-soaking.

 • Drain the oats through a sieve or colander, and rinse with cold water.
 Transfer the rinsed oats to a blender.
-Add the sugar, salt (if using), and 4 cups of fresh, cold water.
+Add 1 Tablespoon sugar, a pinch kosher salt (if using), and 4 cups cold water.

 • Blend the oats for about 10-15 seconds.
 Strain the mixture through a very fine strainer (eg. a reusable coffee filter or yogurt strainer) or a fine-mesh strainer lined with 3 layers of cheesecloth or a clean flour sack towel.
 If you still see any sediment in the milk, rinse the strainer and/or cloths and strain again.